-- 8. Return to the main window.
+8. Return to the main window.
 The newly generated source montage was already applied to the grand average data.
-Please note that the activity increase from 60 to 100 dB in the frontal source can clearly be observed using this montage. - We will now return to the raw data of subject 1 (S1.cnt).
-It should still be available in your recent file list: File / Recent Files...
+Please note that the activity increase from 60 to 100 dB in the frontal source can clearly be observed using this montage.